 Other experiences of music throughout the year usually include: whole school performances at Christmas and end of year; annual singing picnic with infant school; school choir; musician visitors and workshops, such as the bands from the annual Durham Brass Festival.

 We value opportunities to give pupils additional experiences.
 In previous years the Royal Festival Hall “Pulling Out The Stops – Renovating the Organ Project”, included visits to the Royal Festival Hall with a partner school in London and visits to Harrison & Harrison organ factory in Durham.
 Year 4 ukalele players have taken part in a whole county ukalele performance at the Sage.
-This year we have been chosen to represent Durham Brass Festival in a year of brass, working with professional brass band, “Backchat” and performing in the 2020 brass festival alongside them.
+In 2019-20, we were chosen to represent Durham Brass Festival in a year of brass, working with professional brass band, “Backchat”.

 Opportunities to learn an instrument in small group tuition are also available on request and are provided through the Durham Music Service.
 This is a paid service.